tomreineke/account-app/README.md

 ```
 If you are new to Angular, check out the short [local setup](https://angular.io/guide/setup-local) description.

-A browser window will open and on you should see an overview like this:
+A browser window will open, and you should see an overview like this:

 <img src="https://github.com/tomreineke/account-app/blob/master/src/assets/account_app.png" style="zoom:50%;" />